discretize/discretize-guides/fractals/shattered-observatory/index.md

 It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately after the 4th Anomaly is dead to deal more damage to Skorvald before he continues his attacks, especially at 33%.

 Below 33% health, Skorvald goes berserk and starts his *Solar Cyclone* attack.
+Druid spawns <Skill id="12569"/> for party <Boon name="stability"/>.
 Practice the safe spots and keep the *Solar Blooms* away from the party, a Druid is the perfect candidate for this job with staff autoattack, but a Berserker Warrior can also help with Longbow F1.
 After about 30 seconds, Skorvald starts a huge laser beam attack (*Beaming Smile*) and regains his defiance bar, if he is not dead yet break the bar and finish him.

 ---